 The Administration recognizes the difficulty of procuring materials businesses need to safely resume operations.
-If assistance is needed to locate masks and other supplies to carry out these required safety procedures, please visit the Pennsylvania Department of Community and Economic Development’s Pennsylvania Department of Community and Economic Development Business2Business Interchange.
+If assistance is needed to locate face coverings and other supplies to carry out these required safety procedures, please visit the Pennsylvania Department of Community and Economic Development’s Pennsylvania Department of Community and Economic Development Business2Business Interchange.

 The Cosmetology Law and Board's regulations can be found on the Board's website: www.dos.pa.gov/cosmetology